About Me Publications Teaching Conferences Esteem Consultancy

 Research Overview

 I am a Senior Lecturer in English Language and Linguistics at the University of the West of England, where I am also a member of the Bristol Centre for Linguistics.
-I am an interdisciplinary scholar who investigates how people deploy language in specific spatiotemporal and sociocultural contexts to achieve various aims, including but not limited to identity construction or negotiation, self-promotion, argumentation, othering, resistance and (de)legitimation.
-I am particularly interested in language and identity, language attitudes and stereotypes, language and diversity, language and the media and language and/in politics.
+I am an interdisciplinary scholar who investigates how people deploy language in specific spatiotemporal and sociocultural contexts to achieve various aims, including but not limited to identity construction or negotiation, self-promotion, argumentation, othering, resistance, and (de)legitimation.
+I am particularly interested in language and identities, language and inequities, language and diversity, language and ethnicity, language and race, language and gender, language and social justice, language and/in the media, and language and/in politics.

 Research Interests